amirhosseinasl/sports_betting_predictive_analysis-ml/README.md

 👨‍💻 Author

-[Your Name] – Personal machine learning project to explore predictive modeling in sports analytics using Scikit-learn.
+[Amirhosseinasl] – Personal machine learning project to explore predictive modeling in sports analytics using Scikit-learn.

 ---